naqtn/ProgrammingInVRChat/unity/DigAndAnnotate/Assets/iwsd_vrc/README-OnEditorEmu.md

     * mouse movement to turn and look up and down.
     * Space key to jump
 * You can interact with a object by centering it and press left mouse button.
-* Q key to open quick menu
+* TAB key to open quick menu
-    * (ESC also open quick menu like original VRChat client.
-      But in Unity editor, ESC also activates mouse cursor automatically.
-You can avoid this behavior by using Q key.)
     * You can respawn player and Quit emulator via quick menu
-* TAB key to toggle mouse cursor
+* ESC key to bring back mouse cursor for Unity editor operation.
     * While mouse cursor appears, you can operate Unity editor ordinally in play mode.
+* Click Game window to to use mouse for player operation.
 * You can also start and stop emulator by Unity play button.
 * You must diable "Enabled" checkbox in "Emulator Setting" befor publish your world using "Build Control Panel" of VRChat SDK.
     * (Or publish button starts this emulator in inconsistent way)